Individualized Family Support Plan/Individual Education Plan

 Although each child is different, common elements found in IFSPs in every state include the following:

-• Information about the family and professional organizations involved in the IFSP
+Information about the family and professional organizations involved in the IFSP

-• Data about your child’s current level of functioning or present state of development
+Data about your child’s current level of functioning or present state of development

-• Services that the child will receive in detail (such as projected start date, frequency of services, length of each session, duration and intensity of each treatment, and the organization responsible for paying for these services)
+Services that the child will receive in detail (such as projected start date, frequency of services, length of each session, duration, and intensity of each treatment, and the organization responsible for paying for these services)

-• Desired outcomes or goals at the end of each service (such as “Ryan will demonstrate fine motor and oral-motor skills by gripping his sippy cup, lifting it to his mouth, and drinking without assistance)
+Desired outcomes or goals at the end of each service (such as “Ryan will demonstrate fine motor and oral-motor skills by gripping his sippy cup, lifting it to his mouth, and drinking without assistance)

-• Information about transition from early childhood intervention services once the child reaches the maximum age
+Information about transition from early childhood intervention services once the child reaches the maximum age

-• Signatures and written consent from the parent or legal guardian
+Signatures and written consent from the parent or legal guardian

 Can I Make Changes to the IFSP?

 Yes, you can make changes to the IFSP.
-Most service provides review the IFSP document at least every six months, and most states require that the team update the document annually.
+Most service providers review the IFSP document at least every six months, and most states require that the team update the document annually.
 Use these review periods to evaluate your child’s progress and make changes to the IFSP if necessary.

-Can CODA child get IFSP or IEP services?
+Can the CODA child get IFSP or IEP services?
 Yes, they can if you are concerned about speech and want to have an assessment.
 You can reach your county to get an assessment to give speech support at any time if needed.
 You do not need to wait until your child attends school and for a teacher or professional to request assistance in your child's speech.

 brochure developed by Rima Cornish